juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 * Run `kubectl get csidrivers.storage.k8s.io` and check if `csi.juicefs.com` actually missing, if that is indeed the case, CSI Driver isn't installed at all, head to [Installation](../getting_started.md).
 * If `csi.juicefs.com` already exists in the above `csidrivers` list, that means CSI Driver is installed, the problem is with CSI Node, check its status:
   * Before troubleshooting, navigate to [check CSI Node](./troubleshooting.md#check-csi-node) to see a list of helpful commands;
-  * A CSI Node pod is expected on the node where the application Pod is running, if [scheduling strategy](../guide/resource-optimization.md#csi-node-node-selector) has been configured for the CSI Node DaemonSet, or the node itself is [tainted](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration), CSI Node may be missing on some worker nodes, causing the "driver not found" issue;
+  * A CSI Node Pod is expected on the node where the application Pod is running, if [scheduling strategy](../guide/resource-optimization.md#csi-node-node-selector) has been configured for the CSI Node DaemonSet, or the node itself is [tainted](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration), CSI Node may be missing on some worker nodes, causing the "driver not found" issue;
   * If CSI Node is actually running, look for error in its logs:

   ```shell